 As a student in the program, you will be able to use the resources of MSU - a world leader in research with nationally ranked academic units, impressive libraries, a beautiful large campus, a pioneering record in sustainability, exciting athletics and an impressively diverse academic community.
 Becoming a Spartan is to gain entry into one of the largest and most productive group of alumni networks in the world.

-A master's degree in Communicative Sciences and Disorders is the entry level degree for working clinically as a speech-language pathologist, a field consistently ranked as one of the best career opportunities in the country.
+A master's degree in Communicative Sciences and Disorders is the entry-level degree for working clinically as a speech-language pathologist, a field consistently ranked as one of the best career opportunities in the country.
 MSU has a 100% job placement rate post-graduation.
 Graduates of our program work in both medical and educational settings.
 Medical settings include hospitals, rehabilitation units, nursing home facilitates, private clinics and home health agencies.
-Educational settings include public schools (including early intervention), preschool, grades K-12, center based programs and charter schools.
+Educational settings include public schools (including early intervention), preschool, grades K-12, center-based programs and charter schools.

 The M.A. program in CSD offers exciting opportunities to learn from and work with internationally renowned scientists in the fields of communicative sciences and disorders.
 Our master's program is designed to attract excellent students from diverse backgrounds and train them to become clinicians and leaders in the field of communicative sciences and disorders.
+One measure if the quality of training may be observed in the 100% Praxis Exam pass rate.

 The Master’s in Communicative Sciences and Disorders education program in speech-language pathology at Michigan State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.